 I’ll occasionally take a day off for rest and recovery, but not on a scheduled basis.
 I don’t plan to visit any special sights.
 But remember: I’m seeing new and amazing things every day.
 Each day that I’m not walking means my arrival on the East Coast will be delayed.
 I have a life to get back to!

-(Although I prepared as best I could, I was not able to finish the Journey on my first attempt because of the extreme heat I encountered.
-I applaud every person who has ever attempted the trip, and continue to applaud those few who have succeeded.
+(I applaud every person who has ever attempted this trip, and continue to applaud those few who succeed.
 I will continue to document the hazards, barriers, impediments, and road-blocks that prevent walkers from completing this journey.)